1979 New York Mets season

 The 1979 New York Mets season was the 18th season for the Mets, who played home games at Shea Stadium.
-Led by manager Joe Torre, the team had a 63–99 record and finished in sixth place in the National League's East Division.
-This was also the first season that the players names appeared on the back of the uniforms.
+Led by manager Joe Torre, the team had a 63–99 record and finished in sixth place in the National League East, thirty-five games behind the first place Pittsburgh Pirates.
+This was also the first season that the players' names appeared on the back of the uniforms.